 • Cost: 1BR from $700/month

-• Time needed: A car is essential; weekend drives to San Juan are realistic for social activity
+• Time needed: A car is essential; weekend drives to San Juan are realistic

-Best coastal towns for surf and community
+Which coastal towns work best for surf and community?

 Rincón — surf capital with an expat ecosystem

-In the summer, the ocean goes flat.
+In summer, the ocean goes flat.
 The social dynamic shifts from surf camp to snorkeling and scuba.
 The crowds thin, prices ease slightly, and Rincón becomes a quieter base for focused work.

 • Location: West coast, about 100 miles (160 km) from San Juan